yashR4J/wireshark-packet-analysis-tool/zoom_study/data/README.md

 ## Dataset

-* The example dataset contains 5 minutes of Zoom media packets being sent from a Zoom client
+* The example dataset contains 5 minutes of MS Teams media packets being sent from a MS Teams client
-  * 2 media streams (1 audio, 1 video), 40,749 Zoom media packets
+  * 2 media streams (1 audio, 1 video), 40,749 MS Teams media packets
   * Use the R markdown notebooks as inspiration of the types of analyses possible
   * The examples included are by no means exhaustive and many are not particularly interesting or revealing when used on such a small dataset